Capacity: 9,475 (all seated)

 Post Code For Sat-Nav: SK3 9DD

 Stockport Railway Station is located half a mile away from Edgeley Park.
-Come out of the station and turn left up Station Road, and continue up the hill towards the roundabout.
+About a ten minute walk.
+It has two entrances/exits.
+Do not use the main entrance/exit but the smaller one on the western side.
+Then turn left up Station Road, and continue up the hill towards the roundabout.
 Go straight over the roundabout and turn left into Caroline Street for the ground.
-Thanks to Andy Harris for the directions.

 Booking train tickets in advance will normally save you money!
 Find train times, prices and book tickets with Trainline.
 Visit the website below to see how much you can save on the price of your tickets: